ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 The challenge will be published in less than 2h.

-I just hope it won't be something i know nothing about, i'll be happy if i get one flag.
+I just hope it won't be something i know nothing about, I'll be happy if i get one flag.
 Please don't be an iPhone app or something that start with crypto.
-The rules probably won't allow me to publish what i'm doing so i'll have to start a private diary and publish it after the deadline.
+The rules probably won't allow me to publish what I'm doing so I'll have to start a private diary and publish it after the deadline.

 My bet is that it will be an IOT device.